pyroscope/pimp-my-box/README.md

 # pimp-my-box

 :warning: | Read the docs regarding the migration to Ansible 2 and ruTorrent 3.9!
-Report any problems to IRC or issues (rutorrent setup was tested on Bionic)!
+Report any problems to Gitter or issues (rutorrent setup was tested on Bionic)!
 ---: | :---

 ![logo](https://raw.githubusercontent.com/pyroscope/pimp-my-box/master/images/pimp-my-box.png)